Common Questions about Postpartum Depression and Treatment

 Below are some questions to help people who may be struggling with postpartum depression.

 What is postpartum depression?

-Milder versions of these symptoms, often referred to as “the baby blues,” can occur within a few months after childbirth, but typically clear up quickly.
-Postpartum depression in particular is characterized by extreme, intense, life-limiting versions of these symptoms, including suicidal ideation.
+Milder versions of these symptoms, often referred to as the “baby blues,” can occur within a few months after childbirth, but typically clear up quickly.
+Postpartum depression in particular is characterized by extreme, intense, life-limiting versions of these symptoms, sometimes including suicidal ideation.
 Although postpartum depression can get better on its own, getting help is the best way to overcome this mental health condition.

 What causes postpartum depression?

 There are many different reasons that a new parent can develop postpartum depression, including genetics, childhood trauma, or current environment.
 Having a baby is a major life change, and large changes in a person’s life can trigger latent mental health concerns.
 However, women in particular experience postpartum depression because pregnancy and childbirth involve a large flood of hormones, such as estrogen and progesterone, and after birth, those hormones rapidly decline.
 Hormonal changes can affect levels of neurotransmitters like dopamine and serotonin, which can also trigger or cause a mental health concern like postpartum depression.